XiyuanWu/Google_Advanced_Data_Analytics/README.md

 # Google Advanced Data Analytics

-## Course 1-6: In Course portfolio project overview: Waze
+## Course 1-6: In Course Portfolio Project Overview: Waze

 *Notes: Courses 1-6 are working on the same project case.*